To rank your WordPress website high in the search results, you must use the right theme.

 Search engines won’t rank your website highly if it uses a malware-ridden theme.
 In fact, they may de-index your site entirely to protect their users from infection.

-Some WordPress themes, especially free themes, contain malware.
+Some A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, especially free themes, contain malware.
 They may actively steal your website’s data, create pop-up ads or act as a vector by spreading malware to your site’s visitors.

 Don’t assume a theme is free of malware just because it loads properly on your website.
 Nefarious theme developers often hide their malware so that it can’t be easily detected.